JonnyBeoulve/Cryptocurrency-Checker/README.md

 3. You can interface with the program by visiting 'http://localhost:3000'.

 ## Note
 This is an in-development app that will soon be hosted on Heroku.
-The front-end and back-end have been partially merged, although the GET requests still need to be pushed to the back-end.
-Also, Redux state and the account page is currently a work in progress.
+The front-end and back-end are working, although several features are yet to be implemented, including the complete account page, cryptocurrency following, and login authentication.